civicrm/civicrm-dev-docs/docs/testing/index.md

 The CiviCRM suite spans the full stack -- it includes low-level helpers and user-facing applications; it includes server-side PHP and client-side Javascript; it touches multiple business areas (such as contributions, mailings, and cases); it includes a common core project and an ecosystem of add-ons.
+This requires a lot of testing.

 Depending on the scope of the test and the relevant language, one chooses among these tools: